jackc/go_database_sql_retry_bug/README.md

 ## Results

-As of Go 1.5beta3, it appears that the automatic retry logic in database/sql is unsafe.
+With further information from https://github.com/golang/go/issues/11978 it appears that this is not a bug in database/sql, but in the database driver(s).

     Testing with: github.com/jackc/pgx/stdlib